rucio/desktop/CONTRIBUTING.md

 Valid component names are listed in the [label list](https://github.com/rucio/desktop/labels) and are usually specified on the issue of the change.

+__NOTE__: For first-time contributors, add your Name and Organisation in the [AUTHORS.md](AUTHORS.md) file before creating a PR to the master branch.
+Follow the same format as previous contributors.

 #### STEP 4

 Push the commit to your forked repository and create the pull request from your created branch to `rucio/desktop master`